jordiguirao92/AI_DL_UPC_Project/README.md

 The team members have different OS to work, ones use Windows and others uses Linux.
 Python paths and other process works different in Windows and Linux.
 It was a little mess.
 Finally, thanks to the instance, it was solved.
 ### Find the best possible model
 Due to our inexperience, we need to do a lot of trainings and testing different training configurations and hyperparameters in order to find the best model for the project.

+## Development Learnings :thumbsup:

+- Find a suitable dataset.
+- Avoid to spend a lot of time in preparing the dataset.
+- Try to use Docker.
+It will make it easier to deploy.
+- Before start, try to define a realistic project plan.
+- Create a good code structure.
+It will make it easier in front of changes.
+- Separate big functions in small functions.
+- Check that the dataset class is corrected defined.
+- Select appropriate metrics to evaluate results.
+- Defined a group of models to test.
+Iterate through results.
+- Set up model without big changes to find the good performance.
+- First try to get a good generator model alone, and after that try to improve it with a Discriminator.
+- Better to train with a reduced dataset.
+- Using a scheduler can provide better results.
+- Understand what you are doing to take better decisions.